gabriberetti/Mastering_website/README.md

-# Beretti Audio - Professional Mixing and Mastering Studio
+# Beretti Audio - Mixing and Mastering Studio

-A professional website for Beretti Audio, a high-end audio mastering studio located in Berlin.
+A professional website for a audio mastering studio located in Berlin.

 ## Services